 Visit Limits

-Restrictions on Visit Time There may be a cap on the total number of pelvic floor treatment sessions that some insurance plans will pay for, either per condition or within a specific time period.
+Restrictions on Visit Time Some insurance plans may cap the total number of pelvic floor treatment sessions they will pay for, either per condition or within a specific time period.
 After these limitations are met, the patient could have to pay for extra sessions out of pocket.

 Things Not Covered: Your insurance may cover pelvic floor therapies and treatments, such as biofeedback and electrical stimulation.
 Still, there are some restrictions and exclusions that you should be aware of.